mikefarah/yq/usage/convert.md

 ```

 ## Roundtrip multi-document JSON
-The NDJSON parser can also handle multiple multi-line json documents in a single file!
+The parser can also handle multiple multi-line json documents in a single file (despite this not being in the JSON Lines / NDJSON spec).
+Typically you would have one entire JSON document per line, but the parser also supports multiple multi-line json documents

 Given a sample.json file of:
 ```json